Southeast Iowa Regional Airport: Statistics

-Incidents
+Accidents and incidents

 On November 19, 1996 United Express Flight 5925 (operated by Great Lakes Airlines) departed Burlington bound for Quincy, IL.
 It later collided with a King Air near the runway 4/13 intersection at Quincy Regional Airport.
 The probable cause was that the King Air pilots did not monitor the Common Traffic Advisory Frequency due to Quincy having very low air traffic.
 12 people died in the accident; seven were employees of Dresser Industries in Burlington.

 On May 30, 2013, winds from a severe thunderstorm damaged and destroyed several hangars.
 No one was injured.